How to lead successful growth and change in a CPA firm.

 If implementing these concepts were easy, then anyone could build a national firm.
 Developing the necessary mindsets and leadership skills to scale any business requires a significant investment of time and energy over a long period of time.
 The leader must be dedicated to the pursuit of lifelong learning, and be authentically humble, in order to succeed.
 This is what allowed Rob to truly receive Carl Turner’s message many years ago.

-Robert Siegfried Jr., CPA is the CEO and Founder of The Siegfried Group – a leading, national CPA firm that helps executives with Effective Leadership and Successful Execution, through leadership advisory and talent delivery services, to better ensure that clients are “Doing the Right Things, Right.”
+About Robert Siegfried Jr., CPA: Robert is the CEO and Founder of The Siegfried Group – a leading, national CPA firm that helps executives with Effective Leadership and Successful Execution, through leadership advisory and talent delivery services, to better ensure that clients are “Doing the Right Things, Right.”